typedclojure/vim-typedclojure/README.markdown

 Hovering over an entry in the quickfix window and inputting `ce` will open a preview window with a nicely formatted copy of the type error message on the current line.

+### Local type information

+After type checking a file, use `:TypeAt` or `cK` to query the type at a position in the type checked file.
+In GUI mode, mouse hovering has the same effect, but with balloon popups.

+Aim your mouse/cursor at the leftmost character in a form.

 <img src='images/preview-window.png'>

 ## License